 Depending on the program, we prepare our students to teach in various K-12 school or clinical settings.
-Our students' professional preparation enhances their awareness of the foundations of schools, developmental stages of children, adolescents, youth, and adults, and provides the skills, strategies, and techniques necessary to implement effective teaching/learning interactions in our complex multicultural society.
+Our students' professional preparation enhances their awareness of the foundations of schools, developmental stages of children, adolescents, youth, and adults, and provides the skills, strategies, and techniques necessary to implement effective teaching/ learning interactions in our complex multicultural society.

 To educate successful nursing professionals, the School of Nursing incorporates science and the liberal arts into a unique field of study.
 The School is committed to excellence in teaching, clinical practice, scholarship, research, and community engagement.
 Graduates of the School are educated and prepared to become professional nurses who are accountable to clients, society, and the profession.
-The School is accredited by the National League for Nursing Accrediting Commission, 61 Broadway, New York, NY, 10016, (212) 363-5555.
-The baccalaureate nursing program is also accredited by the Commission on Collegiate Nursing Education (CCNE), One Dupont Circle, NW, Suite 530, Washington, DC 20036-1120, (202) 887-6791.
+The baccalaureate nursing program is also accredited by the Commission on Collegiate Nursing Education (CCNE), One Dupont Circle, NW, Suite 530, Washington, D.C.
+20036-1120, (202) 887-6791.